Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/README.md

 53D's notebook for the 2023-24 VRC Over Under challenge.
 Written by Ajibola Ajani, Jin Hao Cao, and Ishika Saha.

+NOTE: Install the Orbitron font before compiling the notebook

 ## Special Thanks To
 - Felix for backend code support
 - Terry for notebooking advice